CJ-Marks/JHS-ObstacleRacer-Assignment/README.md

 ## Repository Navigation

 Aside from the `README.md` file and supporting documents, there is an `.c` file for example code for obstacle movement.
-The example ROBOTC program shows the basic branch and variable functions of a closed-loop system.
-These can be mimicked, but blatant plagiarism will be penalized.
+The example ROBOTC program shows the basic branch functions of an open-loop system.
+These can be mimicked, but be aware that the example of code is for the provided course layout, which will change from year to year.

 There is also a `writeup_template.md` file which can be used as a starting point for the final report.

-## Downloading ROBOPro
+## Downloading ROBOTC

 After going to the download [URL](https://www.vexrobotics.com/robotc-vexedr-vexiq.html?gclid=Cj0KCQiA9dDwBRC9ARIsABbedBMDU-1o7Ihp4-JlVKe5vP7qzQuGAG0UaOeJ6IqcN99QavRiZN2nhEIaAhq2EALw_wcB), you can enter Setup with either an .EXE or .MSI file downloaded.
 Make sure to install all drivers so that the USB is able to be read by the computer.